inet-framework/inet-framework.github.io/DocumentationGuidelines.md

 *   **WHATSNEW** (in the project root directory) is updated before each release, and contains a summary of changes in the whole framework.
 *   **AUTHORS** (in the project root directory) records the names of those who contributed to the project.
 The [Contributors](/Contributors.html) page should always contain a mirror of this file.

-## The Manual
+## The User's Guide

 Technically:

-*   Sources are in the repository under [doc/src/manual][2], in LaTeX.
+*   Sources are in the repository under [doc/src/users-guide][2], in LaTeX.
 *   PDF and/or HTML built by the release manager for each release

 Content and level of details:

-*   The purpose of the Manual is to provide introductory and overview information for newcomers, and give a high-level overview of the architecture and important internal APIs for contributors.
+*   The purpose of the User's Guide is to provide introductory and overview information for newcomers, and give a high-level overview of the architecture and configuration options.
-*   High-level information about every implemented protocol model or component, potentially including practical advice on how to use them or combine them with other models
+*   High-level information about every implemented protocol model or component, potentially including practical advice on how to use them or combine them with other models.
-*   High-level overview of internal interfaces, such as cross-layer communication

 However, it should not:

 *   Be as detailed as to duplicate information in the Reference
+*   Describe internal interfaces that are used by C++ code.
 *   Attempt to teach or describe the protocol itself (that's not the job of the manual)

 ## The Reference